firedrakeproject/firedrake/demos/helmholtz/helmholtz.py.rst

   solve(a == L, u, solver_parameters={'ksp_type': 'cg'})

+For more details on how to specify solver parameters, see the section of the manual on :doc:`solving PDEs <../solving-interface>`.

 Next, we might want to look at the result, so we output our solution to a file::